gbuckle10/Nanopore_analysis/README.txt

         - ln -s x86_64-conda-linux-gnu-cpp cpp
         - ln -s x86_64-conda-linux-gnu-c++ c++
     - The above commands point the g++, gcc, cpp and c++ commands to the relevant executables.
+    - Now you can run setup.py and compile everything.
+Once setup.py is done you need to make wgbstools executable.

 Before running the programme, activate the conda environment: